Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: Discussion

+The argument presented here is deliberately minimal.
+The AAH mapping identifies a structural property of the ITG eigenvalue problem in aperiodic geometry --- the existence of a sharp localisation transition --- and connects it qualitatively to the observed gradient clamping.

-Several caveats should be stated clearly.
-First, the connection between AAH localization in ballooning space and suppression of cross-field transport is physical and well-motivated but not yet derived rigorously.
+Several limitations should be stated clearly. \emph{First}, the connection between AAH localisation in ballooning space and suppression of cross-field transport is physical and well-motivated but not yet derived rigorously.
 The claim is that extended ballooning eigenmodes sustain coherent perturbations across flux surfaces and drive transport, while localized eigenmodes do not.
-A quantitative derivation of this connection is the natural next step and will be reported separately.
-Second, the basic model presented in this paper is a fluid, long-wavelength, electrostatic model.
-Electromagnetic effects, trapped electrons, and finite Larmor radius corrections will undoubtedly modify the coefficients in Eq.~\eqref{eq:AAH}, if not the AAH structure.
-Qualitative trends in simulations appear to be consistent with the predictions of the fluid model, but more work needs to be done.
-The kinetic framework provided by the recent work of Rodr\'{\i}guez and Zocco~\cite{RodriguezZocco2025} provides the appropriate description of single-well localization with these effects retained; incorporating their kinetic dispersion function into the global aperiodic eigenvalue problem is the natural next step.
-Third, given the simplicity of our model, the experimental comparison in Section~\ref{sec:expt} should also be viewed qualitatively, and with a grain of salt. \emph{Fourth}, the AAH exact results ($\gamma_1 = \ln\lam$, transition at $\lam=1$) apply to the \emph{discrete} tight-binding model.
-The present equation is a \emph{continuous} quasiperiodic Hill equation, for which the localization transition is generic but the exact threshold $\lame^{\rm crit}$ differs from the discrete value of unity.
-We repeat for emphasis that the fluid estimate lies below the observed value, pointing to the need for a more complete kinetic treatment.
+A quantitative derivation of this connection is the natural next step and will be reported separately. \emph{Second}, the present model is applicable in a fluid, long-wavelength regime.
+Electromagnetic effects, trapped electrons, and finite Larmor radius corrections will modify the coefficients in the fluid equations.
+The kinetic framework (for instance,~\cite{RodriguezZocco2025}) provides the appropriate description of single-well localisation with these effects retained; incorporating their kinetic dispersion function into the global aperiodic eigenvalue problem is the natural next step. \emph{Third}, the AAH exact results ($\gamma = \ln\lam_{\rm AAH}$, transition at $\lam_{\rm AAH}=1$) apply to the \emph{discrete} tight-binding model with effective coupling $\lam_{\rm AAH}$ (Appendix~B), not to the geometric ratio $\lam$ directly.
+The present equation is a \emph{continuous} quasiperiodic Hill equation, for which the localisation transition is generic but the precise threshold is sensitive to the precise magnetic geometry.

+The present work complements a parallel line of research on Anderson localisation of MHD ballooning modes in non-axisymmetric geometry~\cite{CuthbertDewar2000,RediJohnson2002,Bhatt2026}.
+Bhattacharjee~\cite{Bhatt2026} shows that geometric aperiodicity localizes MHD pressure-driven eigenmodes and formulates the resulting nonlinear stability as a connectivity phase transition on a Ginzburg--Landau network.
+The present paper identifies the same aperiodicity-driven localisation for ITG eigenmodes, with the additional consequence of a low-transport second regime above $\etastar$ --- the ITG analogue of the MHD second stability boundary.
+The two mechanisms are independent --- MHD ballooning stability and ITG transport operate on different timescales and involve different mode types --- but both arise from the same underlying structure: aperiodic coefficients in the ballooning equation producing Anderson-localized eigenmodes.